Frequently Asked Questions (FAQs)

 Behavioral effects of supplemental feeding may be of more concern for calves than for mature manatees, as the calves are learning about locations of foraging and other habitats.
 However, it is highly unlikely that the calves would become dependent on humans for food in this situation because the supplemental feeding is planned to be temporary.
 Also, because the supplemental feeding trial only occurs during winter, the mother-calf pairs will forage naturally during most of the year, providing plenty of opportunities for calves to learn foraging areas and vegetation types.

 If manatees were supplementally fed year-round, that would likely have adverse behavioral outcomes.
 Therefore, supplemental feeding trials are only done over a specific, short term (e.g., winter season), so that manatees can return to normal foraging and movements once the weather is warm enough for them to leave the vicinity of warm-water sites.
-During the 2021/2022 supplemental feeding trial, manatees used the warm water site as normal then moved back into the northern Indian River Lagoon and other locations once temperatures warmed.
+During the supplemental feeding trial, manatees used the warm water site as normal then moved back into the northern Indian River Lagoon and other locations once temperatures warmed.
 In addition, authorized personnel place food in the water in a way that reduces the chances of manatees directly associating humans with food.
-We have learned from our efforts in winter 2021/2022 and will adapt any future efforts accordingly.
+We have learned from our past efforts and will adapt any future efforts accordingly.

 Food